 Mythology storytelling family friendly walking tour in Athens

 Zeus is madly in love, Athena is bearing gifts and Dionysus is drunk again!
 Circle the Acropolis, learn the secrets and the gossip about the gods of Greece that became myths throughout the centuries from professional storytellers as you savor authentic Greek tastes at stops along the way.

 As is proper for the ruler of the gods, Zeus comes first.
 You’ll hear about him in Plaka, the oldest part of the city.
 It’s in this corner, just a little off the main streets, that you’ll hear about his birth, his rise to power over his gruesome father, and his torrid love affair with Europa, the woman who gave her name to an entire continent.
 You’ll also taste some honey, which, as you’ll find out, was Zeus’ baby food.

 The last stop on the tour is at Mars Hill, from where there’s an outstanding close-up view of the Propylae of the Acropolis, the gateway to the Sacred Rock.
 This is the most fitting place possible to hear about goddess Athena, starting with her birth and covering the contest between this remarkable goddess of wisdom and her uncle, God Poseidon, for the patronage of the city that would, as a result of her victory, take her name and become Athens.
-It is because of this contest that the olive tree is forever associated with Athena, and the last of the treats that you’ll receive on this walk will be a small bottle of olive oil, a memento of the day you spent with the gods of Greece in the city that worshipped them for so long.
+It is because of this contest that the olive tree is forever associated with Athena.
+The last of the treats you’ll receive on this walking tour will be a small bottle of olive oil, a memento of the day your family spent with the gods of Greece in the city that worshiped them for so long.

 Ideal for families with children of all ages